igornikolic/BalCConLOC/README.md

 - Universe 2 : Non-programmable RGB strips, various lengths, mainly  between 3-5m, DMX address 1-3
 - Universe 3 : ORGA core human figure lights, DMX addresses 1/2 human figures, 3 connector between them
 - Universe 4 : Logo lights, DMX addresses : 1-5 opposing pairs of legs, 6 chip body

-QLC+ 4.12 has a hard coded limit of 4 universes.
-The entrance lights have total of 450 LEDs, in 2 x 5 m strips, on 30 LED/m other 60.
-DMX can address 170 RGB leds in a single universe, so we need 3 universes of 150 LEDS.
-- Universe 5/6/7 : Entrance.
-Currently not controlled by QLC+, but will be a standalone program in the controller as default.
-Can be converted to ledcat driven setup.

 ## Technical setup
 Light are controlled using DMX512 protocol, over ArtNet / WiFi, on ESP32 micro-controllers and LEDS strips.
 Smart LED strips (APA10) are controlled using FASTLed library directly using SPI.
 Non-programmable (analogue) LEDs are controlled using a GPIO PWM FASTLed wrapper and MOSFETs.